MFR6340/theenglishextension.org/open-world-3/unit-1: Further, Faster, Higher.md

 # Open World 3, Unit 1: Further, faster, higher
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-This unit is on e
+**This unit is on extreme sports.
+There is a lot of literature that covers this theme.
+Here are some suggestions to get you started:**

 ### Title here, by author here